kstange/MerchantPlus/README.md

 In future updates, the following major improvements are planned:

-* Additional data columns and options to choose which columns are visible
+* Additional data columns and options to choose the visiblity and order of them
 * Filtering based upon data in one or more columns
 * Searching based upon data in one or more columns